RedHat-Healthcare/iDaaS-KIC/README.md

 3. platform-datatier: DDL that support this implementation

 ## Supported RDBMS
-Here are links to the Community Edition RDBMS We are using:

-<a href="https://www.mariadb.com/" target="_blank">MySQL Community Edition</a>: v8 or better<br>
+The intent is to be able to leverage ANY RDBMS that organizations are comfortable with.
+For testing we tested it with the open source implementations of PostGres and MariaDB/MySQL Community (version 8 or greater).

 ## Scenario: Integration
 This repository follows a very common implementation.
 The implementation